MattHulse/Parature-API/README.md

     p.set_related_accounts(1, %w(2 3 4 5 11243) )

 ## What's Next ##
 This gem as it is meets my needs for interacting with Parature.
 I am releasing in the hopes that someone else may find it useful.
+Use at your own risk.